If you are having issues with your upper eyelid, a ptosis surgery could help treat it.

 The operation is usually performed under a local anaesthetic that is injected in your eyelid and given as local-anaesthetic eye drops.
 The operation usually takes 45 to 90 minutes, depending on whether the operation involves both of your upper eyelids.

 Your surgeon will usually make a cut on the natural skin crease of your eyelid.
 They will place stitches in the levator muscle to strengthen its attachment to your eyelid and to adjust the height of your eyelid.

 Like all surgical procedures, there are some complications that can be serious and can even cause death.
 Please bear in mind the general and specific complications regarding this type of operation.

 General complications of any operation

 - Cornea abrasion

 How soon will I recover?

-You should not have sex for the first two weeks.
-You should also avoid wearing any eye make-up and drinking alcohol for at least a few weeks, and keep your face out of the sun.
+- Do not wear eye make-up or drink alcohol for a few weeks and keep your face out of the sun.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.